AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/NominalScaledTypeType/AttributeDataType.md

 NominalScaledTypeType.AttributeDataType Property
 ================================================
-AutomationML 2.1 APIGets the AttributeDataType of the defining attribute.
+Gets the AttributeDataType of the defining attribute.
 The AttributeDataType can be used to interpret the defined nominal values of this instance.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)